TrelisResearch/install-guides/README.md

 # Install Guides
 Short guides for Large Language Models.

+> Trelis Research emails members each time a new video tutorial is published.
+If you'd like, you can join [here](https://trelis.substack.com).

 ## Getting Started

 (I've put this in an order that might be useful for newcomers)